ethereum/go-ethereum/docs/monitoring/understanding-dashboards.md

 ## Creating new dashboards

 If the default dashboard isn't right for you, you can update it in the browser.
-Remove panels by clicking on their titles and selectign `remove`.
+Remove panels by clicking on their titles and selecting `remove`.
 Add a new panel by clicking the "plus" icon in the upper right of the browser window.
 There, you will have to define an InfluxDB query for the metric you want to display.
 The endpoints for the various metrics that Geth reports are listed by Geth at the address/port combination passed to `--metrics.addr` and `metrics.port` on startup - by default `127.0.0.1:6060/debug/metrics`.
 It is also possible to configure a panel by providing a JSON configuration model.
-Individial components are defined using the following syntax (the example below is for the CPU panel):
+Individual components are defined using the following syntax (the example below is for the CPU panel):

 ```json
 {